hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### Point Clouds

 A point cloud is a set of data points in space with no specific order.
-We can establish a system of reference
+We can establish a system of reference .... understand surface geometry, but we have no information about its topology.

 By sampling points over surfaces